 While at La Selva, Dr. Fincher served as program coordinator for the Organization for Tropical Studies Research Experience for Undergraduates, helping talented undergraduate students design, implement, and present a novel experiment while working with an established researcher.
 She conducts her Samford classes that same way, drawing her students into the field and involving them in hands-on research.
 She teaches courses in general biology, human biology, and ecology, while offering travel courses to Tanzania, the Galapagos Islands, and the western United States.

-Dr. Fincher and her husband, Grant Gentry, live in Hoover, Alabama, with their new-born son and two dogs.
+Dr. Fincher and her husband, Grant Gentry, live in Hoover, Alabama, with their son and two dogs.

 Degrees and Certifications